sks-7/Getting_user/README.md

 ---

+## Time Taken

+- Take 20 min for making this assignment.

 ## Getting_user

 - To get started, you'll need to have Node.js and npm (Node Package Manager) installed on your computer.
 You can download and install Node.js from the official website: https://nodejs.org/en/